February 16, 2021

 For example, if you’re writing about your new smoking cessation program, the call-to-action “Call now!” may not be the best way to gain traction on this new service.
-Instead, ask your followers to “Visit us today for your free consultation!”
+Instead, ask your followers to “Visit us today for your free consultation.”

 An effective call-to-action shouldn’t be more than a sentence or two.
 Simple words or phrases can do the trick.
 A few examples include, “Visit today!”
 “Click to learn more!” or “Try it now.”

-Monitoring your social media analytics on Facebook and Twitter along with your financials can help you identify which posts had the most affect, and what you can do in the future to attract your target audience and gain new patients.
+Monitoring your social media analytics on Facebook and Twitter along with your financials can help you identify which posts had the most effect, and what you can do in the future to attract your target audience and gain new patients.